realsetvin/vkax/testnet.md

 <br/>

 ### Make the Daemon (Node)
-After installing the prerequisites and becoming the vkax user, we can **build the daemon from source**
+After installing the prerequisites and becoming the vkax-test user, we can **build the daemon from source**
 ```
 sudo apt update && sudo apt upgrade &&
 git clone https://github.com/realsetvin/vkax &&